-- Avoid all personal contact, including inhalation. - Wear protective clothing when risk of exposure occurs. - Safe handling - Use in a well-ventilated area.
-Prevent concentration in hollows and sumps. - DO NOT enter confined spaces until atmosphere has been checked. - DO NOT allow material to contact humans, exposed food or food atensits - Store in original containers. - Keep containers securely sealed. - Store in a cool, dry area protected from environmental extremes. - Store away from incompatible materials and foodstuff containers. - Protect containers against physical damage and check regularly for leaks.
-Observe manufacturer's storage and handling recommendations contained within this SDS.
+- Avoid all personal contact, including inhalation. - · Wear protective clothing when risk of exposure occurs. - Use in a well-ventilated area.
+Safe handling - Prevent concentration in hollows and sumps. - DO NOT enter confined spaces until atmosphere has been checked. - DO NOT allow material to contact humans, exposed food or food utensils. - Store in original containers. - Keep containers securely sealed. - Other information - Store in a cool, dry area protected from environmental extremes. - Store away from incompatible materials and foodstuff containers. - · Protect containers against physical damage and check regularly for leaks.